PlanSnapper

 Do stairs count as square footage?

 Stairs count as square footage on the floor where they originate but not on the floor above, where the stairwell creates an open void that is excluded from GLA.
-The net result is that a staircase contributes roughly its footprint area once — not twice.
+The net result is that a staircase contributes roughly its footprint area once.
+Not twice.
 Double-counting or zero-counting stairs is a $4,000 to $8,000 error in most markets.

 Read answer →